jmquigs/ModelMod/Docs/userguide/README.md

 completely exclude them by adding them to a vertex group called "Exclude".
-Alternatively, you can add the vertices to a named group in the Ref, "RightElbow", then create a corresponding group in the mod containing verts that you don't want affected, and add those to a group called "Exclude.RightElbow".
+Alternatively, you can add the vertices to a named group in the Ref, "RightElbow", then create a corresponding group in the mod containing verts that you don't want to be affected by the RightElbow, and name that group "Exclude.RightElbow".

 2) Similarly, you can force inclusion of certain verts.
 Suppose you have a long pauldron as described above that is being influenced by verts on the elbow.